JulianaDeviHapsari/MovieList-using-API-JS/README.md

-# Movie List using API
+# Movie List using API & JavaScript

 Movie List using API, vanila CSS, and javascript in Fast Campus Course